Pan (genus): Chimpanzee vs. bonobo

 Anatomical differences between the common chimpanzee and the bonobo are slight.
 Both are omnivorous adapted to a mainly frugivorous diet.
-Yet sexual and social behaviours are markedly different.
+However, sexual and social behaviours are markedly different.
 The common chimpanzee has a troop culture based on beta males led by an alpha male, and highly complex social relationships.
 The bonobo, on the other hand, has egalitarian, nonviolent, matriarchal, sexually receptive behaviour.
 Bonobos frequently have sex, sometimes to help prevent and resolve conflicts.
 Different groups of chimpanzees also have different cultural behaviour with preferences for types of tools.
 The common chimpanzee tends to display greater aggression than does the bonobo.
 The average captive chimpanzee sleeps 9 hours and 42 minutes per day.

 Contrary to what the scientific name (Pan troglodytes) may suggest, chimpanzees do not typically spend their time in caves, but there have been reports of some of them seeking refuge in caves because of the heat during daytime.